tbrowder/Mi6-Helper/README.md

 Windows WARNING
 ---------------

 This package fails the full test suite on GitHub.
-Consequently, only the minimal load test is acitvated, and it passes.
+Consequently, only the minimal load test is actitvated, and it passes.
 This user does not have a Windows host, so no help can be had from him.
 Check with the Windows experts on [Chocolatey](https://www.chocolatey.org) for help.

 See also
 --------